Marion Meadows

-Marion Meadows is an American soprano saxophonist and composer, mainly in smooth jazz.
-He was born in West Virginia and grew up mainly in Connecticut.
+Marion Meadows (born July 24, 1962) is an American soprano saxophonist and composer, mainly in smooth jazz.
+He was born in Beckley, West Virginia, and grew up mainly in Connecticut.
 His first album as a leader was For Lovers Only in 1990.
 He has had several other commercially successful releases, considerable exposure on smooth jazz radio, and has toured internationally.